 Form the Dumplings and Simmer It

-Before making the dumplings, I put the water to boil in a larger pot and added two teaspoons of sea salt to it.
+Before making the dumplings, I put the water to boil in a larger pot with two teaspoons of salt to it.

 I will stretch the dough on a work surface sprinkled with flour until it is 0.5 cm (0.2-0.3 inches) thick.
 With a knife or pizza cutter, I will cut the dough into square shapes of approximately equal size.

-In the middle of each square thus obtained, I will place a plum in which I have put a teaspoon of sugar mixed with cinnamon, which will sweeten and flavour the fruit even more.
+In the middle of each square thus obtained, I will place a plum in which I have put a teaspoon of sugar mixed with cinnamon.
+This will sweeten and flavouring the fruit even more.

 I take a square of plum dough in my hand, close the corners over the fruit and roll it in the palm of my hand until I get a spherical shape like a ball.
 Because the dough is a little sticky, you can work with dry hands and sprinkle some flour on your palms.